Bryan Turner (sociologist)

-Early life
+Early life and education

+Bryan Stanley Turner was born on 16 January 1945 in Birmingham, England.
 Turner attended Harborne Collegiate School for Boys and George Dixon Grammar School.

-He went on to the University of Leeds, where he completed a first class honours degree in Sociology in 1966.
-He received his Doctor of Philosophy at the University of Leeds in 1970 with a thesis titled "The Decline of Methodism: an analysis of religious commitment and organisation".
-He has received several honorary degrees recognising his contributions to Sociology: Doctor of Letters at Flinders University in 1987, Master of Arts at the University of Cambridge in 2002 and Doctor of Letters at the University of Cambridge in 2009.
+He went on to the University of Leeds, where he completed a first class honours degree in sociology in 1966.
+He received his PhD at the University of Leeds in 1970 with a thesis titled "The Decline of Methodism: an analysis of religious commitment and organisation" and supervised by A. P. M. Coxon and R. Towler.